 Unstructured playtime is more valuable for a young child's developing brain than is electronic media.
-Despite the fact that many digital media programs claim to be educational, children younger than age 2 are more likely to learn and remember information from a live presentation than they are from a video.
+Children younger than age 2 are more likely to learn and remember information from a live presentation than they are from a video.

-By age 2, children can benefit from certain types of screen time, such as programming with music, movement and stories.
+By age 2, children can benefit from some types of screen time, such as programming with music, movement and stories.
+By watching together, you can help your child understand what he or she is seeing and apply it in real life.
 However, passive screen time shouldn't replace reading, playing or problem-solving.
-Co-view with your child to help your child understand what he or she is seeing and apply it in real life.

 As your child grows, keep in mind that too much or poor quality screen time has been linked to: